iswarya15/JS_PLAYGROUND/Functional Programming/readme.md

 ## Partial Application

-Producing a function with a smaller number of parameters.
+We take a function and _create a new function_ with one or more arguments **set/partially applied**.

 `Partial Application` expects _all the arguments_ in the second call